 Diseases & Conditions

-Potassium is very important to the body, but too much potassium in the blood can be harmful.
-When your child's kidneys do not work well, too much potassium can build up in the blood.
+Potassium is very important to the body.
+But too much potassium in the blood can be harmful.
+When your child's kidneys don’t work well, too much potassium can build up in the blood.
 Your child's body receives potassium from the foods he or she eats.
-If your child is having trouble maintaining a normal potassium level, it may be necessary to limit or avoid foods with high amounts of potassium.
+Some children may have trouble staying at a normal potassium level.
+They may need to limit or avoid foods with high amounts of potassium.

 What foods are high in potassium?